jofuepa/fig-dataset/README.md

 If you use this data set in your research, please cite our paper:

-Fuentes-Pacheco, J.; Torres-Olivares, J.; Roman-Rangel, E.; Cervantes, S.; Juarez-Lopez, P.; Hermosillo-Valadez, J.; Rendón-Mancha, J. Fig Plant Segmentation from Aerial Images Using a Deep Convolutional Encoder-Decoder Network.
-Remote Sens.
-2019, 11, 1157.
+Fuentes-Pacheco J, Torres-Olivares J, Roman-Rangel E, Cervantes S, Juarez-Lopez P, Hermosillo-Valadez J, Rendón-Mancha J. Fig Plant Segmentation from Aerial Images Using a Deep Convolutional Encoder-Decoder Network.
+Remote Sensing.
+2019; 11(10):1157

 https://www.mdpi.com/2072-4292/11/10/1157